tylerbrownhenry/seosite-dashboard/README.md

 # Overview

-This is the front dashboard of a node/strip dashboard with a backend that scanned websites for seo compatibility
+This is the front dashboard of a node/strip dashboard with a backend that scanned websites for seo compatibility.
+This started as a fork of 'Node Stripe Membership SaaS' but was converted to use DynamoDB and required adding the logic for tracking monthly subscriptions through Stripe.

 Set config vars to
 key:API_HOST value:https://limitless-cove-68401.herokuapp.com/